yegortimoshenko/rfc8259/README.md

 ====

 Simple, pure, optimized JSON module that both encodes and decodes.
-Use it when you need a pure Erlang module, or when you want to roll your own JSON module, or when you need a simple module without dependencies that just works.
-Otherwise, use [Jiffy][].
+Use it when you need a clean, pure Erlang module without dependencies that just works and can be easily audited.
+Use [Jiffy][] if you seek performance.

 Encoding
 --------